Starting signal for the future of automated transport. Digitrans expands the proving ground in St. Valentin

 Roadmap and expansion phases of the proving ground in St. Valentin

 The test site of the Magna Powertrain Engineering Center Steyr already features classic test elements such as asphalt tracks with different road markings, driving dynamics surface, bad road tracks, twisting tracks, off-road terrain, different gradients and traffic circles.
 By summer 2022, the proving ground is to be fully expanded in 2 phases into a test center for automated commercial vehicles.

-Infrastructure investments – primarily for test areas of passenger cars, : roads, intersections, traffic circles, highway sections, driving dynamics area (phase 1), control room, pavement markings, lighting system, rain system, traffic light system (C-ITS).
+Infrastructure investments – primarily for test areas of passenger cars, : roads, intersections, round about, highway sections, driving dynamics area, control room, road markings, lighting system, rain system, traffic light system (C-ITS).

 Test areas for trucks: lift zone and city zone as well as loading ramps and entrance gates, driving dynamics area (phase 2)

 Drone flight over the proving ground in St. Valentin

 Follow us on a drone flight over the test area for automated driving in St. Valentin, Lower Austria

 Construction progress of the Digitrans proving ground in St. Valentin